frederic-perez/AmE-dictionary/data/dictionary.md

 __trickle<sup>2</sup>__ _v_ :six::hammer: _The money trickled in._
 __trickster__ _n_ One that swindles or plays tricks.
 Someone who uses dishonest methods to get what they want. _Trickster hero._
 __tricksy__
-__trifecta__ _n_ :five::mega: /trʌɪˈfɛktə/ (1970s: from tri- ‘three’ + perfecta.)
+__trifecta__ _n_ :six::mega: /trʌɪˈfɛktə/ (1970s: from tri- ‘three’ + perfecta.)
+(Before it was a broad term for three, _trifecta_ referred specifically to bets on horse races.
+A _trifecta_ is a bet when a bettor chooses the first, second, and third finishers in the correct order.
+The odds of making the correct ordered picks are low, but the payout is often much higher than basic bets like picking an overall winner.
+It’s a bet that isn’t typically applied to other sports.)
 A bet in which the person betting forecasts the first three finishers in a race in the correct order. _He will attempt a trifecta of the long jump, triple jump, and 110-meter high hurdles._
 __trifle<sup>1</sup>__ _n_ :two::hammer:
 __trifle<sup>2</sup>__ _v_ :three::hammer: (trifled) _Never to be trifled with._
 __trigger__ _v_ _The avalanche was triggered by skiers._